-The statement of Theorem~\ref{thm::reverse_coupling} differs from that of \cite[Theorem~4.5]{she2010zipper} in two ways: \begin{enumerate} \item We only work with a finite, discrete set of force points.
-In particular, we do not include the possibility of having a continuum of force points. \item The coupling is stated and proved even after the force points have interacted with the driving function. \end{enumerate} The proof of Theorem~\ref{thm::reverse_coupling} is similar to that of \cite[Theorem~4.5]{she2010zipper}, but we will provide it for completeness.
+where the left and right sides are viewed as modulo additive constant distributions. \end{theorem} The proof of Theorem~\ref{thm::reverse_coupling} is similar to that of \cite[Theorem~4.5]{she2010zipper}, but we will provide it for completeness.
 The proof below closely follows the presentation of the radial version of this theorem given in \cite[Section~5]{ms2013qle}.

 \begin{lemma} For each $y,z \in \h$ distinct, we have that

 \end{lemma} \begin{proof} Applications of It\^o's formula imply that